-The GGC Institutional Study Abroad Application can be obtained in the Office of Internationalization and requires the student to obtain the following signatures of approval as part of their study abroad application and Individual Advisement Process:
+The GGC Institutional Study Abroad Application can be obtained in the Office of Internationalization and requires the student to obtain the following signatures of approval as part of their study abroad application and Individual advisement process:

-- 1. School Point of Contact (POC)
+- 1. School Point of Contact (POC) for study abroad

 - 2. School Dean

-- 3. Registrar

-- 4. Financial Aid
+- 3. Financial Aid

-- 5. Student Affairs
+- 4. Student Affairs

-- 6. Student Accounts

-- 7. Residence Life
+- 5. Residence Life

-- 8. Wellness Center
+- 6. Wellness Center

-- 9. Internationalization Director
+- 7. Assistant Director for Education Abroad

-Students are required to submit their study abroad applications on or before the listed fall or spring program deadlines.
-In addition, students are required to attend all mandatory Pre-Departure Orientations sponsored by the Office of Internationalization and/or their program sponsor.
+Students are required to submit their study abroad applications on or before the published deadlines.
+In addition, students are required to attend all mandatory pre-departure orientations.